joeylockie/lockiemedia/AI_PROJECT_LOG.md

 Maintain Format: Preserve the existing Markdown structure and formatting.
 Provide Complete Output: Present the entire, fully updated Markdown content back to the user so they can replace the content of their AI_PROJECT_LOG.md file.
 Avoid Redundancy: Use the "Work Completed" sections (3 and 4) from the previous log version to avoid re-suggesting solutions or code for tasks already finished before the current session began.

-1. Project Overview & Goals:
+Project Overview & Goals:
 Application: "LockieMedia Personal and Business Management Service" and an accompanying "Admin Panel".
 Vision: To become an all-in-one personal and business management service.
 Technology: Client-side HTML, CSS (Tailwind), JavaScript (ES6 Modules), Firebase (Auth & Firestore - Compat SDK v8 style) for backend.
 Core Service Features (Initial Focus): Task management (CRUD, due dates, priority, labels, notes), project organization, time management tools, feature flag system, modular services.
 Data stored in Firebase for authenticated users, with local fallbacks.
 Admin Panel Core: Separate HTML page (admin.html) using the same Firebase backend.
 Provides insights and monitoring for the Service.
 Includes admin authentication, display of error logs from Firestore, and read-only view of feature flags.
 Overall Goal: Develop a robust, feature-complete Personal and Business Management Service with a functional Admin Panel for application monitoring and management insights.

-2. Current Major Task/Feature Being Worked On:
+Current Major Task/Feature Being Worked On:
-Name: Main Service - Feature Implementation
+Name: Main Service - New Feature Scaffolding
-Goal for this Task: Begin implementing and enabling core service features that were previously placeholders.
+Goal for this Task: Create placeholder pages for upcoming features to expand the application's scope.
 Status: In Progress

-3. Work Completed (Overall Project - High Level):
+Work Completed (Overall Project - High Level):
 LockieMedia Service (Main Application):
 Core task management functionalities implemented as a foundational module.
 Feature flag system (featureFlagService.js, features.json) established.